balena-io/docs/pages/learn/deploy/release-strategy/update-strategies.md

 which are explained below. `RESIN_SUPERVISOR_HANDOVER_TIMEOUT` is only used in the  `hand-over` strategy, and its use is explained in the [strategy's description](#hand-over).

-All update strategies below honor the [application update locks](/learn/deploy/release-strategy/update-locking/) which you can use prevent updates temporarily.
+All update strategies below honor the [application update locks][update-locks] which you can use prevent updates temporarily.

 ## download-then-kill